The Day Mars Invaded Earth: Production

 The Day Mars Invaded Earth was shot at the historic Greystone Mansion.
 It was the second script ever written by Harry Spalding.

-Director Dexter said that Robert L. Lippert insisted that Marie Windsor be cast in the film.
+Director Dexter said that Associated Producers' Robert L. Lippert insisted that Marie Windsor be cast in the film.

+Dexter later said the film's title came from Lippert and was meant to evoke memories of Fox's 1951 classic The Day the Earth Stood Still.